Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Join Zoom/Join Zoom with analytics/readme.md

 ## Deployment

-There are many flavors of deployment, but I recommned using Ce-Deploy by Christopher Norman, as it's a great tool for loading this into a whole environment quickly and easily.
+There are many flavors of deployment, but I recommend using Ce-Deploy by Christopher Norman, as it's a great tool for loading this into a whole environment quickly and easily.

 * [CE-Deploy](https://github.com/voipnorm/CE-Deploy)